 Extend Your Stay in Canada

-A work permit allows you to reside in and work in Canada temporarily but only for the duration for your work permit.
+A work permit allows you to reside in and work in Canada temporarily, but only for the duration of your work permit.
 Should you wish to remain in Canada longer than this, you will need to either change your status or extend your stay in Canada.